Diane Johnson was no stranger to challenges.

 And what’s most admirable is that Diane’s work never stopped.

-Not surprisingly, after retirement at age 53, Diane channeled her work ethic into her volunteer work.
-Not one content to just write a check, she also spent countless hours supporting her favorite causes: animals, sick children, and those in need of help when most vulnerable.
+Not surprisingly, after retiring at age 53, Diane channeled her work ethic into her volunteer work.
+Not one content to write a check, she also spent countless hours supporting her favorite causes: animals, sick children, and those in need of help when most vulnerable.

-Her vision for her life in retirement was to apply the structure, discipline and talents she had from her professional career into her community volunteer life.
+Her vision for her retirement life was to apply the structure, discipline and talents she had from her professional career to her community volunteer life.

 Diane’s interests were broad and her love for the community was deep.